truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 ### Choosing a Sync Direction and Mode

-A Google Photos cloud sync task can either pull files from Google Photos to a local dataset on TrueNAS SCALE or push local files to Google Photos.
+A Google Photos cloud sync task can either pull files from Google Photos to a local dataset on TrueNAS or push local files to Google Photos.
 Select the direction that best fits the way you intend to manage your media files.

 Choose to pull data from Google Photos if you prefer to manage media files via the Google Photos UI and use the local dataset as a backup target.